rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 BEWARE OF THE N+1 QUERY!

+You might be surprised to hear the conventional advice around fixing the N+1 problem may not always be the best option.

 ### Everyone's favorite issue

 To refresh, an N+1 query occurs when an association for a requested resource leads to N additional separate queries.
 Here's what an N+1 query looks like in the Rails log where a `post` request is followed by N requests for their associated `authors`: